 Usually our scans on unauthenticated targets can take anything from 15 minutes up to 24 hours to complete.
 For authenticated targets, the scans can sometimes take 48 hours to complete.
 And for internal targets, scan times rarely exceed 12 hours.

-There are a number of factors that can influence run time, with the most common ones outlined below.
+That said, there are a few factors that can influence the scan run time, some of the most common ones are listed below:

 External Targets